computermusicdesign/euclidean-rhythm/README.md

 euclidean_circular_view.pde -- A processing sketch to create circular visualizations of euclidean rhythms.
 Includes an implementation of our algorithm in C.

-euclidean-visualization.pde -- A processing sketch to create visualizations for the blogpost
+euclidean-visualization.pde -- A processing sketch to create visualizations for the blogpost.